 We anticipate a vote this fall and urge the Senate Intelligence Committee to release the report.
 This is the first step in Congress and the administration creating safeguards to ensure that U.S. -sponsored torture will never happen again.

 As we await public release of that report, we have learned much from the Constitution Project's bipartisan Task Force on Detainee Treatment, which recently released its own report.
 It concluded that the United States indisputably engaged in torture and cruel, inhuman and degrading treatment of detainees.
 This was a violation of U.S. and international law for which there was no justification.
-The task force found that "the arguments that the nation did not engage in torture and that much of what occurred should be defined as something less than torture are not credible."
-Perhaps most significantly, the task force finds that there is "substantial evidence that much of the information adduced from [torture] was not useful or reliable" and that torture was authorized by the highest-level political leaders, including President Bush and Secretary of Defense Donald Rumsfeld.
+The task force found that "the arguments that the nation did not engage in torture and that much of what occurred should be defined as something less than torture are not credible.

 I have been an ordained minister of the United Church of Christ for 51 years.
 During that time, I have tried to be guided by both Christian and Hebrew scriptures that tell me that God created human beings in God's image.